 Villa boss Unai Emery said he and his team should never accept dropping two points at home.

-“With the red card and how we played the last 30 minutes, we have to accept it,” the Spaniard said.
-“But we should never accept dropping two points at home.”
+“With the circumstances we had with the red card and how we were the last 30 minutes more or less, with added time, we have to accept it,” said the Spaniard.

 “For sure it feels painful,” Brighton manager Fabian Huerzeler told the BBC.
 “We should score the second goal and I think the game would be over.
 That’s football.”